top of page

 Gastrointestinal: Toothache; decreases stomach pain, mild natural laxative (acute and chronic diarrhea), gum disease

-Genitourinary: Urinary tract infections, vaginal yeast infections.
-Approved by German Commission e for lower UTI.
+Genitourinary: Urinary tract infections (especially recurrence of UTIs), vaginal yeast infections.
+Approved by the German Commission E for lower UTI.

 Neurologic: May help decrease headache pain